It's Christmastime Again, Charlie Brown

 It's Christmastime Again, Charlie Brown is the 36th prime-time animated television special based on the comic strip Peanuts by Charles M. Schulz.
 It originally aired on CBS on November 27, 1992.

 The program is composed of various storylines from the comic strip.
 It was the first Christmas-themed Peanuts special since the inaugural A Charlie Brown Christmas in 1965, though an episode of The Charlie Brown and Snoopy Show featured a new Christmas vignette in 1985.

-The animation for the special was done by Wang Film Productions in Taiwan, making it the only Peanuts special to be animated by an overseas studio rather than Bill Melendez Productions.
+The animation for the special was done by Wang Film Productions in Taiwan, making it the second Peanuts special after Snoopy's Reunion to be animated by an overseas studio rather than Bill Melendez Productions, who served as animation revisionists.

-This was the final "new" Peanuts animated special to air on CBS.
-The network cancelled all future animated specials in 1990, even though they still aired in re-runs until 2000.
+This was the final new Peanuts animated special to air on CBS.
+The network cancelled all future animated specials, although they still aired in re-runs until 2000.

 Plot

-It's Christmastime Again, Charlie Brown is composed of several Christmas-themed story lines, all taken directly from the Peanuts comic strip:
+It's Christmastime Again, Charlie Brown is composed of several Christmas-themed storylines, all taken directly from the Peanuts comic strip: